sirkevinc/Sprint-Challenge--Theory-Algorithms/algorithms/algorithms.md

 }
 ```

 - b.
-Starting at the lowest possible floor and moving up until finally an egg breaks would allow you to determine the value of `f` while only losing one egg.
+Starting at the middle level of the building, and continuing to move down by half the levels until an egg breaks will allow you to determine the value of `f` while minimizing the amount of eggs that are dropped.